 Mechanical engineering technology associate degree programs are most commonly found as on-campus programs, since they often require labs and other hands-on experiences.
+Some programs may also require an internship.
+A computer with necessary software is needed.
 Students interested in online learning can find schools that offer some of the general education or core courses of the mechanical engineering technology program online.
-Some programs may also require an internship.
+For a fully online alternative, students can consider an engineering technology programs.

 An associate degree program in mechanical engineering technology can prepare students for careers as mechanical engineering technicians or for further undergraduate studies.
 Fully online mechanical engineering technology degree programs are rare because of the hands-on nature of this field.
 While some programs make a portion of associate degree courses available online, most programs are lab intensive and require students to attend on-campus classes.